CrowdStrike/crimson-falcon/README.md

 - **Operation**: [**get_entity_ids_by_query_post**](docs/ReleaseNotes.md#get_entity_ids_by_query_post)
 - **POST**: /deployment-coordinator/entities/release-notes/GET/v1
-- **Description**: returns the IDs of all entities in the database for the given page
+- **Description**: returns the release notes for the IDs in the request

 ---